Govt called to account for spy claims

 The statement said they don't use the term SSO and what is being referred to is a "cable access programme".
 However, there is no explanation of what that is, or why someone was in New Zealand from the NSA to discuss it.

-Next story in National: NZ donates more funds to Gaza
+Next story in New Zealand: NZ donates more funds to Gaza

 Copyright © 2014, Radio New Zealand